Start with CIS Basic Controls for Organizational Cybersecuirty

-The Basic Controls are just the start.
-Once they have been adopted, move on to the Foundational and Organizational Controls.
+Implementing and maintaining a strong cybersecurity framework is an intentional and ongoing process.
+Even the basic CIS controls require effort, planning and command of appropriate tools.
+Many institutions would also benefit by continuing onto the next 14 controls.
 And remember, your cybersecurity goes beyond your own walls.
 Talk to functional third-party vendors to make sure they are practicing good cyber hygiene themselves and ask information security vendors what cybersecurity framework they incorporate into their solutions.

 Rachael Schwartz has more than nine years of experience in advising financial firms.
 Prior to joining CSI, she worked with some of the largest hedge funds and private equity funds in New York City as an IT and cybersecurity consultant.
 In her current role at CSI, she lends her expertise to community banks, helping them maximize their technology investments and increase security while reducing their operational burdens.